- Chart

 Investment Approach and Strategy

-Composition The ETF holds U.S. Treasury bonds with maturities of ten years or more.
-It predominantly invests in U.S. government debt.
+Composition The ETF holds a diversified portfolio of U.S. Treasury bonds with remaining maturities of 10 years or more.
+This primarily includes U.S. Treasury notes and bonds.

 Market Position